ohlogic/auto_python_rapydscript/README.md

 and NOT the one file format, this comment explanation then makes the simple_postprocessor.py  unnecessary and during a source code refactoring can be removed.
 In another update to source code, add the feature of making the quick python tags of <%  %> to now represent raw literal triple double quotes.
 This is as a prelude step to a new innovative feature of unicode type python quick tags that is yet to be added later today.

+In addition to the <hex></hex> I previously created, another feature I have innovated is a html like "unicode python quick tag" for improved structure to html markup.

+In the third update to source code, I've now added the feature of html like unicode type python quick tags to wrap the quick tags feature of <% %> that represents a triple double quoted string.
+In this initial version the way it works is by the programmer adding     .unicode_markup()      to the dynamically added object,class to be used ONLY as a transition step that drops the <unicode> and </unicode> tags, leaving the content within the tag unchanged.
+Perhaps later version will dynamically include the  .unicode_markup()  method as long as I create a nice way to transfer its boolean switch.

 2015-01-31
 With a second implementation, having discovered that raw literal strings are the solution to dealing with the